Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/index.md

 control variant.

 :::note
-If the estiamte for Control is close to zero, that ratio becomes unreliable.
+If the estimate for Control is close to zero, that ratio becomes unreliable.
 We do not compute the relative lift when Control is less than 1.5 standard deviation around zero.
 :::